tuxsoft/WeatherStation/README.md

  * SSID - Change the SSID to use. *`echo -n "SSID MySsidName" | nc -u -w0 192.168.1.40 55550`*
  * HOST - Change the hostname used. *`echo -n "HOST MyHostName" | nc -u -w0 192.168.1.40 55550`*
  * PWD - Change the WiFi password. *`echo -n "PWD MySecret" | nc -u -w0 192.168.1.40 55550`*
- * DBG - Select debug leve, 0 = off, 1,2,3 verbosity level. *`echo -n "DBG 0" | nc -u -w0 192.168.1.40 55550`*
+ * DBG - Select debug level, 0 = off, 1,2,3 verbosity level. *`echo -n "DBG 0" | nc -u -w0 192.168.1.40 55550`*

-The SSID, Hostname, and Password are currently limited to 20 charaters each.
+The SSID, Hostname, and Password are currently limited to 20 characters each.
 If you need more change the persistent struct.
-These commands work in exactly the same principle as OTA so you have to wait for an incomming data packet to activate them.
+These commands work in exactly the same principle as OTA so you have to wait for an incoming data packet to activate them.

 ## Hardware: